Houston

 The City of Houston has participated in load saving programs over the years with CenterPoint energy during high demands.
 Certain plants and associated pieces of equipment were identified to help lower electrical demand when specified.

-The City recently updated its water conservation plans in the 2019 update, showing water conservation goals and continuous progress that will preserve long-term water supplies for the city and greater Houston region.
-The City has committed both labor and resources in support of its Waterworks Education Center, which currently serves as an education center for water-related efforts in the community.
+The City of Houston Water Conservation Plan sets water conservation goals and aims to preserve long-term and water supplies for the city and greater Houston region.
 The City recently established a water conservation task force to develop conservation goals and best practices.

 Water Plant Efficiency and Self-Generation